Bayesian network 3D event reconstruction in the Cygno optical TPC for dark matter direct detection: Application of Bayesian Networks for PMT-Based 3D Reconstruction

-In the case of the PMT-based reconstruction in the LIME prototype, the likelihood used in the inference process of Eq.~\ref{eq:posterior1} is defined as:
+In the case of the PMT-based reconstruction in the LIME prototype, the likelihood used in the inference process of Eq.\,~\ref{eq:posterior1} is defined as:

-where $j$ runs over all light-emitting sources, $i$ is the PMT index, and $Q_{ij}$ is the charge measured by the $i$-th PMT for the $j$-th emission point.
-The predicted signal $L'_{ij}$ depends on the emitted light $L_j$, the emission position $(X_j, Y_j)$, the PMT position $(X_i, Y_i, h)$, and the PMT response, as defined by Eqs.~\ref{eq:li_definition} and \ref{eq:fourth-power-law}:
+where $j$ runs over all light-emitting sources, $i$ denotes the PMT index, and $Q_{ij}$ is the charge measured by the $i$-th PMT for the $j$-th emission point.
+All parameters describing the model and the experiment are collected in $\boldsymbol{\theta}$: the geometry $(X_i, Y_i, h)$, which is considered known and kept fixed; the global exponent $\alpha$, also fixed; the calibration parameters $(C_i)$, with priors taken from dedicated measurements; and the source variables $(X_j, Y_j, L_j)$.
+The observed charges $Q_{ij}$ are assumed to be independently normally distributed around the expected values $\mu_{ij}( \boldsymbol{\theta})$ from Eq.~\ref{eq:charge-light}, with standard deviation $\sigma_{ij}( \boldsymbol{\theta},A, B)$ described by Eq.~\ref{eq:dispersion}.
+The parameters $A$ and $B$ of the resolution function are passed to the fit as nuisance parameters with the bivariate normal prior specified in Eq.~\ref{eq:inferredAB}.

-where $R_{ij} = \sqrt{(X_j - X_i)^2 + (Y_j - Y_i)^2 + h^2}$ is the distance between the source and the PMT, as shown in Fig.~\ref{fig:optical-scheme}.
-The parameter $\alpha$ is fixed to 4, assuming a Lambertian emission profile.
-The observed charges $Q_{ij}$ are assumed to be independently normally distributed around the predicted values $L'_{ij}(\boldsymbol{\theta})$, with standard deviation $\sigma_{ij}$ taken as 10\% of $L'_{ij}$.
-This relation allows us to define the physical dimensions of the calibration constants as $[C_i] = [L_j]$[L$^4$][Q].
-Here, $[L_j]$ denotes the physical dimension of the emitted light (e.g. number of photons), and [Q] corresponds to the physical dimension of the electric charge.
+Fig.~\ref{fig:BN_PMT} shows the graphical representation of the likelihood through a Bayesian network.
+Plates indicate repetition over events ($j$) and over PMTs ($i$); solid arrows indicate probabilistic links, dashed arrows deterministic ones; primordial nodes are either fixed (grey) or assigned a prior (white).
+Inference in this graphical model proceeds in both directions: once a node is observed, the corresponding information propagates backward through the network.
+For instance, measuring the charges $Q_{ij}$ allows us to infer the underlying event variables $X_j$, $Y_j$, and $L_j$, so that measurements constrain not only the directly connected nodes but also their ancestors.